 \section{Proofs of Theorems \ref{th:extinct}--\ref{th:persist3} : A {\em stochastic persistence} approach}

-As indicated in the introduction, the proofs will be deduced from the qualitative properties of PDMPs combined with general results on {\em stochastic persistence} proved in \cite{Ben14} along the lines of the seminal results obtained by Schreiber, Hofbauer and their co-authors.
+As indicated in the introduction, the proofs will be deduced from the qualitative properties of PDMPs combined with general results on {\em stochastic persistence} proved in \cite{Ben14} along the lines of the seminal results obtained by Schreiber, Hofbauer and their co-authors for deterministic systems.